Bobby Samini

 Babak "Bobby" Samini (born October 12, 1970) is an Iranian-American trial attorney and the managing partner of the Samini Firm.
-Samini has been described as a "celebrity attorney".
 He has represented many high-profile clients, including serving as lead counsel to former Los Angeles Clippers owner Donald Sterling in the highly publicized litigation with the National Basketball Association, TMZ, and V. Stiviano.
 Samini has also represented Grammy Award winning rapper T-Pain and DJ Paul of the Oscar winning hip hop group, Three 6 Mafia.

 Background

-Samini graduated with a degree in Political Science at the University of Southern California in 1992 and received his J.D. degree from The Ohio State University Moritz College of Law in 1995.
+Samini graduated with a degree in political science at the University of Southern California in 1992 and received his J.D. degree from The Ohio State University Moritz College of Law in 1995.
 Samini has been admitted to practice law in the State of California since 1996.